Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Discussion

 \subsubsection{Hydrogen incorporation mechanisms}

-\figref{summary} reveals that the diffusivity of hydrogen is the highest when incorporated via the (Mg + 2H)\textsubscript{Si} defect. {Additionally, the \sial{} defect exhibits a hydrogen diffusivity close to \simg{}, far surpassing that of the other two defect mechanisms (Fig. S8).
-To explore the underlying reason, we examine the color mapping trajectories of hydrogen diffusion in hydrous bridgmanite systems with \mgtoh{}, \simg{}, and \sial{} defects (\figref{mapping} and Fig. S7).} We also plot the atomic positions (Fig. S5) along the three crystallographic axes as a function of time corresponding to the trajectories shown in \figref{mapping}.
-For the (2H)\textsubscript{Mg} defect ({\figref[a]{mapping}}, {Fig. S5a}), the hydrogen atom spends the majority of the time (about 95\%) bound within Mg vacancy sites, while the remaining time is spent jumping and migrating through the interstitial sites.
+Figure~\ref{fig:summary} reveals that the diffusivity of hydrogen is the highest when incorporated via the (Mg + 2H)\textsubscript{Si} defect. {Additionally, the (Al + H)\textsubscript{Si} defect exhibits a hydrogen diffusivity close to (Mg + 2H)\textsubscript{Si}, far surpassing that of the other two defect mechanisms (Figure~S8).
+To explore the underlying reason, we examine the color mapping trajectories of hydrogen diffusion in hydrous bridgmanite systems with (2H)\textsubscript{Mg}, (Mg + 2H)\textsubscript{Si}, and (Al + H)\textsubscript{Si} defects (Figure~\ref{fig:mapping} and Figure~S7).} We also plot the atomic positions (Figure~S5) along the three crystallographic axes as a function of time corresponding to the trajectories shown in Figure~\ref{fig:mapping}.
+For the (2H)\textsubscript{Mg} defect ({Figure~\ref{fig:mapping}a}, {Figure~S5a}), the hydrogen atom spends the majority of the time (about 95\%) bound within Mg vacancy sites, while the remaining time is spent jumping and migrating through the interstitial sites.
 Specifically, the hydrogen atom stays in a Mg vacancy site for 72 ps until it starts a diffusion migration towards another Mg vacancy site.
 After staying for 228 ps, this hydrogen atom begins its next migration and arrives at another vacancy site at 341 ps.
 This migration crosses multiple interstitial sites, undergoing several consecutive jumps from one interstitial site to another.
 After staying for 75 ps, the hydrogen atom moves to the next vacancy site through a rapid diffusion jump that takes only 2 ps, and then jumps to the final vacancy 511 ps later.
-For the \simg{} defect (\figref[b]{mapping}, Fig. S5b, Fig. S7b) {and the \sial{} defect (Fig. S7a)}, however, the hydrogen atoms quickly jump through the interstitial sites and do not exhibit prolonged stays at defect sites, showing significantly higher mobility.
+For the (Mg + 2H)\textsubscript{Si} defect (Figure~\ref{fig:mapping}b, Figure~S5b, Figure~S7b) {and the (Al + H)\textsubscript{Si} defect (Figure~S7a)}, however, the hydrogen atoms quickly jump through the interstitial sites and do not exhibit prolonged stays at defect sites, showing significantly higher mobility.
+In this case, the hydrogen diffusivity in bridgmanite exhibits a profound similarity to that in the one-dimensional water channels of stishovite-water superstructures \cite{Li2023}.
+Furthermore, the elevated hydrogen diffusivity may lead to an increase in configurational entropy, a reduction in defect formation free energy, and thus an enhanced stability of (Mg + 2H)\textsubscript{Si} and (Al + H)\textsubscript{Si} defects in water-bearing bridgmanite \cite{Li2023, Muir2018}.